Stephen-Hilton/fupi/README.md

 ### Environment Variable Config

-Alternatively, you can add the above to os.envars before you `import fupi`.
-Note, this process does NOT use `dotenv`, which would also load into os.envars, although the behavior is similar, just restricted to only `FUPI_*` configs.
+Alternatively, you can add the above to os.envars BEFORE you `import fupi`.
 Similar to the .env approach above, simply add a comma-delimited list of all folder names / regex patterns.

+Note, this process does NOT use `dotenv`, as it would auto-load ALL contents of .env files into os.envars, which could lead to unpredictable behavior.
+The process is very similar, but restricted to only `FUPI_*` variables.

 ### Manual Setting

 You can also manually call the functions in the fupi libary with whatever settings you'd like.
-To take advantage of this option, you'll have to escape the default behavior of running all logic on `import fupi`, automatically.
-Or, you can reset the `sys.path` using the roll-back ability, below.
+To take advantage of this option, you'll have to escape the default behavior to auto-load to sys.path on `import fupi`.
 To escape the auto-run, add a single .env or envvar as per below:

 ```
 FUPI_ADD_DIRS="disable"